 [1973 - Clearwater, Florida]

 Clapping aroused me from a deep and peaceful sleep followed by my dad's exuberant voice echoing through the furniture-less house, “Who wants to go out to lunch today?”

 “Me!” was spoken in unison from the four tousled heads peeking out from behind three bedroom doors.

 “Well, get up and get ready for church.
 We are going to a new one today.”

-“Does the back of my hair look alright?"
+Out of habit, she asked, “Does the back of my hair look alright?"

-By Lisa Owens.
+By Lisa H. Owens